zonneplan/KiBot/README.md

                 - `prolong`: [number|string] Distance for tangential prolongation of the cuts (to cut through the internal corner fillets caused by milling).
 Used for *mousebites* and *layer*.
                 - `spacing`: [number|string] The spacing of the holes used for the *mousebites*.
-                - `type`: [string='none'] [none,mousebites,vcuts,layer] Layer: When KiKit reports it cannot perform cuts, you can render the cuts into a layer with this option to understand what's going on.
-Shouldn't be used for the final design.
             - **`fiducials`**: [dict] Used to add fiducial marks to the (rail/frame of) the panel.
               * Valid keys:
+                - **`type`**: [string='none'] [none,3fid,4fid] Add none, 3 or 4 fiducials to the (rail/frame of) the panel.
                 - *copper_size*: Alias for coppersize.
                 - `coppersize`: [number|string] Diameter of the copper spot.
                 - `hoffset`: [number|string] Horizontal offset from panel edges.
                 - `opening`: [number|string] Diameter of the solder mask opening.
-                - `type`: [string='none'] [none,3fid,4fid] Add none, 3 or 4 fiducials to the (rail/frame of) the panel.
                 - `voffset`: [number|string] Vertical offset from panel edges.
             - **`framing`**: [dict] Specify the frame around the boards.
               * Valid keys:
+                - **`type`**: [string='none'] [none,railstb,railslr,frame,tightframe] Railstb: Add rails on top and bottom.
+                              Railslr: Add rails on left and right.
+                              Frame: Add a frame around the board.
+                              Tighframe: Add a frame around the board which fills the whole area of the panel - the boards have just a milled slot around their perimeter.
                 - `chamfer`: [number|string] Specify the size of chamfer frame corners.
                 - `cuts`: [string='both'] [none,both,v,h] Specify whether to add cuts to the corners of the frame for easy removal.
                           Used for *frame*.